villetf/bookscanner/README.md

 Replace the values with your credentials.

 When it comes to project structure, you may notice that there is a lot of files in the lib folder.
 Of these, only mqtt.py (which is the library used to connect with MQTT) is imported from other sources ([from the LNU Github](https://github.com/iot-lnu/pico-w/blob/main/network-examples/N5_WiFi_Mosquitto_Node-Red_Test/lib/mqtt.py)).
 The other files are just regular functions that are used in the code.
-The reason they are in own files and not in main.py or a single file is that I usually write JavaScript/TypeScript, and therefore like to refactor functions into their own files.
+The reason they are placed in own files and not in main.py or a single file is that I usually write JavaScript/TypeScript, and therefore like to refactor functions into their own files.

 ## Transmitting the data

 As previously mentioned, the data is sent to Node-red using MQTT via the Mosquitto broker.
 Both for sending MQTT calls and making API calls towards the book API:s, WiFi is used.
 Data is sent every time a book is scanned.

-This setup may not be the best for this purpose.
+This setup may not be the best for the purpose of the scanner.
 Since data is sent when a book is scanned, and not 24/7 at regular intervals as it would be on a regular IOT sensor appliance, the pros of MQTT does not really come to use.
 Instead, it introduces another dependency (an MQTT broker always has to be running), which also introduces another source of errors.
 In this appliance, it would probably be better to use a regular HTTP API call to send the data.
 Node-red has support for quickly setting up POST endpoints that recieve data, which means that you would eliminate the need for a separate broker.

-It is also worth to mention that the way that the data is handled is not optimal.
-Today, the API calls towards Google Books and Open Library are made on the Pico, and the data is also used to construct an object.
-Since the Pico is so extremely limited in resources, those kinds of actions should be moved to the server, which probably has thousands times more of processing power.
-How it could work is that the Pico simply collects the ISBN and sends it to Node-red, which is responsible for the rest of the process.
+It is also worth mentioning that the way that the data is handled is not optimal in how it works today.
+The current solution is that the API calls towards Google Books and Open Library are made on the Pico, and the data is also used to construct an object.
+Since the Pico is extremely limited in resources, a better solution would be to move those actions to the server, which probably has thousands times more of processing power.
+In that case, the Pico would simply collect the ISBN and send it to Node-red, which would be responsible for the rest of the process.
 This would also make troubleshooting and further development easier, since it is a lot easier to troubleshoot and error handle a Node-red flow than a Pico script.

 ## Presenting the data